glenjamin/repo-repro/README.md

  * Enter your *Hook URL* in the dialog box

 BitBucket does not appear to record the results of each hook.

+Activity will be logged in the application log, see `heroku logs`.
+You will see `Got request from Bitbucket.org` when bitbucket triggers the hook.

 ### Using a custom git repository as your source